 There are guides for graduate scholars from other institutions that you might find helpful, though they will not have a KU perspective:

 In some disciplines, it's common to include entire articles that were published previously solely by the author or sometimes with co-authors as chapters in the thesis or dissertation.
 In the case of co-authored material, each co-author has full copyrights to the entire work, unless there are contractual reasons why this is not the case, such as when an author is an employee of a project that claims copyright in any publications resulting from the research funded by the project.
 The issue is that most article publication agreements transfer the author's copyrights to the publisher.
 This gives the publisher control over how the work is used and distributed.
 This means that authors may not have the rights to include their previously-published work as chapters in their thesis or dissertation without asking permission from the publisher first.

-There's a handy list of publishers and their default policies at the bottom of the Copyright Concerns of Graduate Researchers resource.
+There's a handy list of publishers and their default policies at the bottom of the University of Florida's Copyright Concerns of Graduate Researchers resource.